A family is racing to raise $2.5 million to save their toddler, who suffers from an ultrarare neurological disorder that turns babies into 'human time bombs' - KESQ

 Through their foundation and GoFundMe fundraiser, the Saladinos are raising the remaining $2.5 million needed to design from scratch an antisense oligonucleotide, or ASO treatment, which would knock down the toxic impact of a genetic mutation that is causing the dysfunction in Henry’s brain.

-The family is racing to develop and administer the treatment before Henry’s brain is irreversibly damaged during one of his spells.
+The family, who lives in Burlington, Vermont, is racing to develop and administer the treatment before Henry’s brain is irreversibly damaged during one of his spells.
 This risk increases every time Henry survives another seizure in which he stops breathing on his own — sometimes for up to 15 minutes — or experiences paralysis that can last for days at a time, his neurologists say.

 “We have reached a point where, as a clinician, I am unable to provide Henry with a better option to try and prevent him from having more seizures or episodes,” Dr. Christelle Achkar, Henry’s neurologist, told CNN.
 “Henry is one of those children who are at higher risk of premature death due to their condition, and if they survive, there is always a concern of potential for severe regression.
 This is his only chance.”